 After his death his wife, my Scottish maternal great-great grandmother (Hello Clan Morrison!)
 Susannah Mary Morrison was left almost penniless and lived out the remainder of her days on a shanty boat at the mouth of the Little Cypress Creek, in Little Cypress, Kentucky near Paducah where one of her son’s, Cash Gaylord, lived.
 Grandma Gaylord died from malaria.
 This is her photo:

 How my great-great grandmother Gaylord must have suffered in a post-slavery America with a husband who obviously was part Negro (sic).
 All of their children were listed as Black in the census entries for the family decade after decade.
 My great grandmother Emma Rachel Horstmann’s children somehow escaped being entered in the census as Black which was a bit of a miracle considering the One-Drop Rule that still considered her, my grandmother, and other siblings to be Negro even though my great grandmother was 1/4th and my grandmother was 1/8th.
 Even my mother was 1/16 and still considered Negro by the One-Drop Rule that my home State of Kentucky upheld.
-As late as the 1910-11 school year, Pike County Kentucky school trustee Edmond Belcher notified the guardian of Troy and Loucreta Mullins that the children could not attend the school for Whites because the Mullins children were “Colored.”
+As late as the 1910-11 school year, Pike County Kentucky school trustee Edmond Belcher notified the guardian of Troy and Loucreta Mullins that the children could not attend the school for Whites because the Mullins children were “Colored” even though they looked White.
 The guardian sued Belcher.
 The trial judge of the Pike County Circuit Court found that the children had at least 1/16 Negro blood, wherefore considered Colored, and would not be allowed to attend the school for White children.
 The children’s guardian filed an appeal.
 The Court of Appeal of Kentucky concluded that Negro and White children were never meant to be educated in the same school, and moral and mental chaos were likely to occur if that were to change.
 And, any traceable amount of Negro blood in an individual required that the person be considered “Colored.”
 The injunction was denied and the judgment of the Pike County Circuit Court was affirmed.

 The census taker’s were always members of the community who would talk and make sure those who looked White were still persecuted as Black.
 I haven’t found a census where my Grandmother and Mother were documented to be Black.